prerakpradhan/PubMedPull/README.md

 PubMedPull
 ==========
 Scripts to pull data from the PubMed API.
-All the scripts here are to pull data from the pubmed repository in various different ways.
+All the scripts here are to pull data from the pubmed repository in various  ways.